lucasrla/remarkable-utils/README.md

   reMarkable: ~/
 ```

 Voilà!
 We're in.

+(Type `exit` to get out.)

 ### Tweak: auto sleep off

-On your device, navigate to `Menu > Settings > Power` and then turn off auto sleep to prevent the device from sleeping unintentedly.
+On your device, navigate to `Menu > Settings > Battery` and then turn `Auto sleep` off to prevent the device from sleeping unintentedly.

 ## Install remarkable_entware